-Netflix April 2017: Here’s Everything Coming To, And Leaving Netflix In April
+Netflix April 2017: Here’s Everything Coming To And Leaving Netflix In April

 Are you excited about Netflix’s new additions?
 Did your favorites make the cut?
 Leave your comments below.

-[Featured Image by Kaspars Grinvalds/ Shutterstock.com]
+[Featured Image by Kaspars Grinvalds/Shutterstock]